BNN-UPC/ignnition/docs/examples.md

 ## 3. RouteNet
 ### Brief description:
-This GNN model was proposed in paper [RouteNet: Leveraging Graph Neural Networks for network modeling and optimization in SDN](https://arxiv.org/pdf/1910.01508.pdf).
+This GNN model was proposed in paper [Unveiling the potential of Graph Neural Networks for network modeling and optimization in SDN](https://arxiv.org/abs/1901.08113).
 This proposal approaches the problem of modeling optical networks for the prediction of its performance metrics.
 For this, it introduces the *link* and the *path* entity, which are used for the message passing divided into two different stagese:

 **Stage 1:** links -> paths